 Uniform - Students must purchase a navy blue polo shirt and Khaki pants.
 The shirt is included in their class fees.
 Khaki's are to be purchased on your own.
 Shoes must have a closed toe and back with a good rubber sole to prevent slipping.
-Uniforms MUST be worn on designated class days as well as on field trips.
+Uniforms MUST be worn on Mondays and Wednesdays as well as on field trips.